Messi breaks Copa del Rey final scoring record with brace vs Athletic | Goal.com

 Messi breaks Copa del Rey final scoring record with brace vs Athletic

-Lionel Messi passed Telmo Zarra as the all-time leading Copa del Rey final goalscorer with his second-half brace on Saturday in Barcelona's 4-0 victory over Athletic Bilbao.
+Lionel Messi passed Telmo Zarra as the all-time leading Copa del Rey final goalscorer with his second-half brace on Saturday in Barcelona's 4-0 victory over Athletic Club.

 The pair of strikes took him to 10 goals in the competition's final.
 He's won the tournament seven times.